AlbanyCanCodeCourses/JavaScriptFrameworks2021/projects/book-store/BookStoreProject.md

 - This application should contain at least four React components.
 Each of the four screens outlined earlier should be a separate, high-level React Component.
 (You can choose to use hooks, extend the React Component class, or mix and match.
 It is up to you.)
 - You must use the React Router library.
-- You must have a signin form and authenticate users with either JWT style or session UUID style authentication tokens.
+- You must have a signin form and authenticate users.
-- You must store your authentication tokens as either a secure cookies or inside local storage.
 - You must have protected routes (routes that the user must be logged in to see).
-- If the user has logged in, and refreshes the page, they should still be logged in.
-If the user has not logged in yet and refreshes the page, they should not be able to access any protected content.
 - You must use the Context API (recommended) or Redux to store state that is shared universally between most components.
 - For components that are functions, you should handle AJAX calls inside the `useEffect()` hooks.
 For components where you extend the React Component class, you should make AJAX requests inside of `componentDidMount()` and other lifecycle hooks.
 - AJAX errors should be caught.